-The Master of Professional Accounting (MPAcc) degree is designed to meet the educational requirements for students interested in working as professional accountants and supports students looking to meet the educational requirements of the Certified Public Accountants’ as well as other related professional licenses’ examinations.
-With emphases on analytical, technical, leadership, teamwork, planning, and communication skills, the MPAcc program prepares students for leadership roles in public accounting, corporations, government agencies, and other career fields.
-This 30-credit hour program includes 24 credits of required coursework and 6 credits of elective coursework to help students design a program that meets their specific needs.
-Students in this program are not required to fulfill the Specialization requirements included in other majors.
+The Master of Professional Accounting (MPAcc) degree is designed to meet the educational requirements of students pursuing or preparing to pursue careers in professional accounting and support the educational requirements of the Certified Public Accountants’ as well as other related professional licenses’ examinations.
+With emphases on analytical, technical, leadership, teamwork, planning, and communication skills’ improvement, the MPAcc program prepares students for leadership roles in public accounting, corporations, government, non-profit entities, education, and related career fields.
+This 30-credit hour program includes 24 credits of required coursework and 6 credits of track-specific coursework to help students specialize in an area of accounting that meets their specific needs and career goals.

 In addition to the institutional graduate admission standards, students seeking admission to the MPAcc program must have an undergraduate degree with a major or concentration in accounting, which includes a minimum of 21 credit hours of upper-division accounting coursework.
 If this requirement is not met, students can seek admission with the program chair approval as long as they meet one of the following conditions:

 To gain full admission to the MPAcc program, provisionally admitted students must complete the above coursework within 12 months of starting and maintain a 3.0 grade point average without receiving a grade lower than a C in any coursework.

-The prerequisite coursework is designed to prepare students for an online master’s in accounting program.
-Students seeking to become CPAs may need to take additional courses in order to meet state requirements.
+The prerequisite coursework is designed to prepare students for the program.
+Students seeking to become CPAs may need to take additional courses to meet state requirements.
 Other courses may need to be taken to comply with the prerequisites of some electives.

 Click here to view our learning outcomes assessment data.